Enhancing Your Brand Image: Expert Tips and Strategies

 It’s easy to confuse brand image, brand identity, and brand equity.
 However, they’re all quite distinct.
 Brand equity is associated with a customer’s loyalty and trust in a particular product or brand.
 It results from a brand’s perceived value and is created over time with customer experiences.

 Brand identity is how you, as a company, want to be perceived by your customers and consumers.
-It includes elements like logos, messaging, design style, and tone of voice.
+It includes elements like logos, messaging, design style, and tone of voice, all of which contribute to the brand's personality.

 On the other hand, brand image is how customers perceive your brand based on their own experiences.
 It’s often shaped by customer service, product quality, and other interactions with your business.